3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 1.2.
 Introduction
 Volumetric Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
 Traditional, explicit modeling methodologies are based on surfaces (e.g. NURBS, triangular meshes) that describe the boundaries of an object.
-This is illustrated in Figure 1-1 a): a NURBS surface delimitates a region of space.
+This is illustrated in Figure 1-1 	: a NURBS surface delimitates a region of space.
 Figure 1-1 b) shows a triangular mesh that describes the same surface.
 In each case, the top part of the described object is being shown transparently to allow viewing the "inside" of the described object.

 The volumetric modeling approach relies on a mathematical, field-based description of the whole volume of the object.
 This is illustrated in Figure 1-1 c).
 Every point in space has a scalar (gray-scale) value.
 The iso-surface at value 0 describes the surface of the same object as in Figure 1-1 a).
 A section of this iso-surface is indicated by the blue line.